 - Ocular ultrasound

 - Contrast-enhanced MRI of the cranium: identify optic nerve involvement and extent of tumor

-Molecular genetic testing of leukocytes for mutations in the RB1 gene is recommended for all patients with retinoblastomas.
-If the patient has a germline mutation, genetic testing and tumor surveillance of the patient's siblings and parents are necessary!
+Molecular genetic testing of leukocytes for mutations in the Rb1 gene is recommended for all patients with retinoblastomas.
+If the patient has a germline mutation, genetic testing and tumor surveillance of the patient's siblings and parents are necessary.

-- See differential diagnosis of .
+- See “Differential diagnosis of leukocoria.”

 The differential diagnoses listed here are not exhaustive.